 Prioritisation of ESG Material Issues

 - This includes customer health and safety.

 Creating Value and Alignment to United Nations Sustainable Development Goals (UN SDGS1)

-The Guiding Principles of the International Integrated Reporting Council (IIRC) Framework were referenced in this report, and the material ESG issues are grouped into six capitals - Environmental, Manufactured, Human, Social and Relationship, Organisational and Financial.
-This is also mapped against some of CL group’s key efforts and programmes in relation to the 10 key UN SDGs material to real estate.
-For more information, please refer to CapitaLand Global Sustainability Report 2019 which will be published by 31 May 2020.
+The Guiding Principles of the International Integrated Reporting Council Framework were referenced in this report, and the material ESG issues are grouped into six Capitals – Environmental, Manufactured, Human, Social and Relationship, Organisational, and Financial.
+This is also mapped against eight UN SDGs that are most aligned with CL Group’s Sustainability Master Plan 2030 targets, and where CapitaLand can achieve the greatest positive impact.
+For more information, please refer to the CapitaLand Global Sustainability Report 2020 which will be published by 31 May 2021.

 - Computation of total consumption considers only managed properties and excludes master-leased properties.

 - Data excludes CapitaMall Shuangjing and CapitaMall Nuohemule.

 - This is computed mostly from purchased electricity consumption under Scope 2, and some direct energy consumption under Scope 1 as defined by the Greenhouse Gas (GHG) Protocol (operational control approach) and using individual country CO2 emission factors retrieved from the IEA Statistics – CO2 emission factors from fuel combustion 2020 edition.

 - Computation of energy, water and carbon intensities excludes new properties which have been in operation for less than 12 months, masterleased properties and properties undergoing asset enhancement initiatives (AEI).